mongodb-appeng/iTask/README.md

 Edit `Constants.swift`, replacing `itask-xxxxx` with your Stitch APP ID (visible in the Stitch UI).

-Choose your target in XCode (e.g. the "iPhone Xs Max" simulator).
+Choose your target in Xcode (e.g. the "iPhone Xs Max" simulator).

 `Command-r` to build